cloudfoundry-attic/cf-riak-cs-release/README.md

 1. First create the release, naming it `cf-riak-cs`.
 1. Then upload the release.
-1. Finally make sure you have uploaded the appropriate stemcell for your deployment (either vsphere or warden)
+1. Make sure you have uploaded the appropriate stemcell for your deployment (either vsphere or warden)
+1. Create a deployment manifest and deploy, following environment-specific instructions below.

 ### BOSH-lite environment